mbadolato/iTerm2-Color-Schemes/README.md

 The Purple Rain theme was created by [msorre2](https://github.com/msorre2)

+The ChallengerDeep theme was found [here](https://github.com/challenger-deep-theme/vim) and ported to iTerm by [eendroroy](https://github.com/eendroroy)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra